 The Group has implemented a lease accounting system which is used for the majority of the Group’s leases.
 A separate contract-linked system is in use for the Group’s shipping leases.

 Contracts signed, or amended, after 1 January 2019 are assessed against the lease identification criteria under IFRS 16.
-This may increase or decrease the number of contracts which are deemed to be leases compared with assessments of similar arrangements under IAS 17.
+To date, this has not had a significant impact on the number of contracts deemed to be leases compared with assessments of similar arrangements under IAS 17.
 Practical application of IFRS 16 continues to develop and the Group continues to monitor this.